raph-27/Blog/docs/index.md

 # <h1 style="text-align: center;"> Who Am I? </h1>

-I'm Raphael De Luis, an IT enthusiast with hands-on experience in network engineering, system administration, and technical support, now actively focusing on cloud technologies.
-I earned my BS in Information Technology from Quezon City University and began my career at Trailblaizers Solutions Inc., where I transitioned from intern to full-time staff.
-In this role, I’ve supported over 200 clients and contributed to the design and deployment of scalable IT and network solutions.
+I'm Raphael De Luis, an IT enthusiast with practical experience in network engineering, system administration, and technical support, now actively focused on cloud technologies.
+I earned my Bachelor of Science in Information Technology from Quezon City University, and began my career at Trailblaizers Solutions Inc., where I transitioned from intern to full-time staff.
+There, I supported over 200 clients and contributed to the design and deployment of scalable IT and network solutions.

-I hold certifications in AWS Cloud, Fortinet, Ruijie, and more.
-To continuously build my expertise, I maintain a home lab running Proxmox, NAS, and cloud-integrated enterprise simulations.
-My current focus is on cloud infrastructure, hybrid networking, and automation, as I work toward designing secure, scalable, and efficient cloud-based environments.
+To continuously expand my expertise, I’ve earned certifications in AWS Cloud, Fortinet, Ruijie, and more.
+I maintain a dedicated home lab running Proxmox, NAS, and cloud-integrated enterprise simulations, where I explore concepts such as hybrid networking, infrastructure automation, and cloud security.

+What drives me is the opportunity to be part of a team that builds reliable, scalable, and innovative solutions in the cloud.
+I am energized by the challenges and limitless potential of cloud computing and committed to supporting organizations in harnessing its full capabilities.

 <h1 style="text-align: center;">My Certifications
 <table>